-Sec.
+- Sec.
 1. (a) This rule does not apply to permits issued under 326 IAC 2-7 or 326 IAC 2-8.
-The commissioner may establish a general permit for a class of emission units, processes, operations, or sources in accordance with the following conditions:

-(1) A general permit shall:

-(A) comply with all requirements applicable to operating permits under this article; and

-(B) identify criteria by which a source may qualify for the general permit.

-(2) A general permit shall include the following:

-(A) Operating conditions with which any source operating under the general permit will comply.

-(B) Identification of all applicable requirements.

-(C) Terms and conditions, including monitoring, testing, reporting, record keeping requirements, and other actions to demonstrate compliance with all applicable requirements under this title and the CAA.

-(3) A general permit may include terms and conditions that limit source emissions below the applicability thresholds for applicable requirements under this title.

-(4) A general permit shall not be issued for a new source or modification subject to the requirements of 326 IAC 2-2, 326 IAC 2-3, or 326 IAC 2-4.1.

-(5) The commissioner shall comply with the following provisions for notice and opportunity for public participation:

-(A) Prior to establishing a general permit, the commissioner shall provide an opportunity for public comment by publishing a legal notice that includes the following:

-(i) A description of the types of sources, processes, emission units, and pollutants to be covered by the general permit.

-(ii) Notification to the public of the following:

-(AA) A thirty (30) day period for submitting written comments to the commissioner.

-(BB) The opportunity for a public hearing for consideration of the general permit or notice of such hearing if one has been scheduled.

-(CC) A copy of the general permit and any technical support documents are available upon request.

-(B) The legal notice shall be published as follows:

-(i) In newspapers of general circulation in a minimum of twelve (12) locations throughout the state.

-(ii) In the Indiana Register.

-(b) The commissioner may issue a general permit to an emission unit, process, operation, or source within the class of emission units, processes, operations, or sources for which a general permit was established.
-An applicant for a general permit shall do the following:

-(1) Apply to the commissioner for coverage by the general permit under terms of the general permit or submit an application for a general permit under this section.
-The application for a general permit shall include all information necessary to determine qualification for, and assure compliance with, the general permit.

-(2) Request authorization to operate under a general permit and meet the conditions and terms of the general permit.
-The commissioner may grant authorization to operate subject to the terms and conditions of the general permit.

-(3) The notice provisions of 326 IAC 2-1.1-6 are not applicable to a decision by the commissioner on a source's request for authorization to operate under a general permit.
-This subdivision is not intended to affect applicability of IC 4-21.5.

-(4) Upon billing, submit an application fee in accordance with 326 IAC 2-1.1-7(k).

-(5) Pay an annual operating fee in accordance with 326 IAC 2-1.1-7(k).
-Fees shall be paid:

-(A) by mail or in person; and

-(B) upon billing by check or money order, payable to "Cashier, Indiana Department of Environmental Management" no later than thirty (30) calendar days after receipt of billing.
+The commissioner may establish a general permit for a class of emission units, processes, operations, or sources in accordance with the following conditions: - (1) A general permit must: - (A) comply with all requirements applicable to operating permits under this article; and - (B) identify criteria by which a source may qualify for the general permit. - (2) A general permit must include the following: - (A) Operating conditions with which any source operating under the general permit will comply. - (B) Identification of all applicable requirements. - (C) Terms and conditions, including monitoring, testing, reporting, record keeping requirements, and other actions to demonstrate compliance with all applicable requirements under this title and the CAA. - (3) A general permit may include terms and conditions that limit source emissions below the applicability thresholds for applicable requirements under this title. - (4) A general permit must not be issued for a new source or modification subject to the requirements of 326 IAC 2-2, 326 IAC 2-3, or 326 IAC 2-4.1. - (5) The commissioner shall comply with the following provisions for notice and opportunity for public participation: - (A) Prior to establishing a general permit, the commissioner shall provide an opportunity for public comment by publishing a legal notice that includes the following:

+- (i) A description of the types of sources, processes, emission units, and pollutants to be covered by the general permit. - (ii) Electronic access to the draft general permit on the department website for the duration of the public comment period. - (iii) Notification to the public of the following: - (AA) A thirty (30) day period for submitting written comments to the commissioner. - (BB) The opportunity for a public hearing for consideration of the general permit or notice of a hearing if one has been scheduled. - (CC) A copy of the general permit and any technical support documents are available upon request. - (B) The legal notice must be published as follows: - (i) On the department website. - (ii) In the Indiana Register. - (b) The commissioner may issue a general permit to an emission unit, process, operation, or source within the class of emission units, processes, operations, or sources for which a general permit was established.
+An applicant for a general permit shall complete the following: - (1) Apply to the commissioner for coverage by the general permit under terms of the general permit or submit an application for a general permit under this section.
+The application for a general permit must include all information necessary to determine qualification for, and ensure compliance with, the general permit. - (2) Request authorization to operate under a general permit and meet the conditions and terms of the general permit.
+The commissioner may grant authorization to operate subject to the terms and conditions of the general permit. - (3) The notice provisions of 326 IAC 2-1.1-6 are not applicable to a decision by the commissioner on a source's request for authorization to operate under a general permit.
+This subdivision is not intended to affect applicability of IC 4-21.5. - (4) Upon billing, submit an application fee in accordance with 326 IAC 2-1.1-7(k). - (5) Pay an annual operating fee in accordance with 326 IAC 2-1.1-7(k).
+Fees must be paid: - (A) by mail or in person; and - (B) upon billing by check or money order, payable to "Cashier, Indiana Department of Environmental Management" no later than thirty (30) calendar days after receipt of billing.

-Nonpayment shall result in revocation of the permit.
+Nonpayment results in revocation of the permit.